croaky/laptop/books/sicp.md

 In a system of many objects, the objects are rarely independent.
 Each may influence the state of others through interactions.
 Each object's state is characterized by local state variables.
-To model state variables by ordinary symbolic names in the programming language, the language must provide an assignment operator to enable us to change the value associated with a name.
+To model vars by ordinary symbolic names in the programming language, the language must provide an assignment operator to enable us to change the value associated with a name.

 ### 3.1.1 Local State Variables

-We want a procedure `withdraw` to behave like:
+We want a proc `withdraw` to behave like:

 ```
 (withdraw 25)